tokio-rs/website/content/docs/getting-started/futures.md

 # Returning `NotReady`

-The last section handwaved a bit and said that once a Future transitioned to the ready state, the executor is notifed.
+The last section handwaved a bit and said that once a Future transitioned to the ready state, the executor is notified.
 This enables the executor to be efficient in scheduling tasks.

 When a function returns Async::NotReady, it signals that it is currently not in